Notes on GTM, marketing, career and other side quests

 • Veed: Video editing and recording.

-• Google Analytics, Google Tag Manager, Google Search Console, Semrush: Website traffic, tagging, SEO, AEO, and GEO.
+• Google Analytics, Google Tag Manager, Google Search Console, and Semrush: Website traffic, tagging, SEO, AEO, and GEO.

 Other